 - a community cleanup of a river or park

 - blood-donation drives

 - health fairs

 - paint and spruce up community centers

 Now that you have some ideas all you have to do is pick up your phone and start calling others and get the ball rolling.
 You'll be surprised at how quickly things will come together once you get it started.

-The only thing you have to do now to qualify for the grand prize is submit your event to our website.
+The only thing you have to do now to qualify for the grand prize is register your event to our website.
 You will need to sign up to create events.
 You can then access your events from the My WIHW menu.
 You don't need to have all details confirmed before doing so.
 You can just post the estimated date and timing of your event and log in to edit details as they become available.

 The main thing now is to register your event and get the buzz going that will help you win the prize.

 Hold Your Event